gaurav091100/VRV-Security-s-Frontend-Developer-Intern-Assignment/README.md

 Step4:- Go to user management or role management where you can manage users and roles (create, update, delete).

-**Note:-** _if you have WRITE permission then only you will see Add New Role and Add User button on ROLE MANAGEMENT and USER MANAGEMENT._
+**Note:-** _if you have WRITE permission then only you will see Add New Role and Add User button on role management and user management._

 _if you have UPDATE permission then only you will see Update button in table on role management and user management._